-Internships are not generally available; however, many students have undertaken independent research projects while in Norwich.
+Internships are not generally available; however, many students have undertaken independent research projects and self-created internships while in Norwich.

 Students can conduct research abroad under the guidance of a Dickinson advisor.
 The Student International Research Fund (SIRF) was established to help students with extra travel costs associated with independent research projects.
 Students are encouraged to present their research at the International Research Symposium when they return to campus.
 For more information on SIRF, click here.

 A visa is a document, normally affixed within your passport, which allows you to enter the country and stay for the duration of your program.
 The requirements for the visa and visa process are controlled by the government of the country you are entering, are non-negotiable, and can change regularly.
 If you arrive without the proper visa, you will be sent home by immigration officers at your own expense.

 A student visa is required to participate in the Norwich program.
 If you do not hold a U.S. passport, you should consult with the British embassy in your country of citizenship for the student visa requirements.
 Under new recommendations from UEA, U.S. passport holders only studying for one semester in the UK, should obtain a Short Term Study Visa prior to arrival in the UK.
 Academic year participants are required to obtain a Tier 4 Student Visa prior to arrival in the UK.